Davipb/lakesis/README.md

 dynamic memory allocation, and garbage collection.
 This is a personal learning experiment and creating a production-ready language is not its goal.

+Check out some examples of what the runtime can already do at the [/asm directory](/asm)!

 ## Roadmap
 - [x] Bytecode encoding and decoding
 - [x] Assembler to write bytecode in a more human-friendly way